LinkedIn is one of the top social networks, with over 610 million active users across 147 industries, in over 200 countries.

 This lets you filter people by how many years of experience they have in their role or career vertical.

-This allows you to filter people based on the function they’re part of in their company.
+The function option allows you to filter people based on the function they’re part of in their company.
 For example, marketing, human resources, finance, sales and so on.

 This filters people in your results based on the size of the company the person works for.
 This is useful if you’re selling solutions to companies over a certain size, like enterprise HR software.

-This filter lets you narrow your results based on the level the person occupies in his or her workplace, or their seniority title, such as Manager, Director, CEO, intern, etc. If you’re an executive recruiter, you probably won’t want office assistants or low-level managers appearing in your search results.
+The seniority filter lets you narrow your results based on the level the person occupies in his or her workplace, or their seniority title, such as Manager, Director, CEO, intern, etc. If you’re an executive recruiter, you probably won’t want office assistants or low-level managers appearing in your search results.

 This lets you filter by how long they’ve been in their current role.
 This could be useful if you’re a recruiter, and want to find people who’ve been in their role for 1-2 years.
 At that point, potential candidates will be going through their annual reviews, and may be looking to jump ship.